Will This Bracelet Feel Heavy? How to Shop for Jewelry with Confidence Online

-This can make it hard to tell whether a piece will feel bold or delicate once it’s actually worn.
-Understanding why this happens — and what to look for when shopping handmade jewelry — can make the experience feel more confident and less uncertain.
+This can make it hard to tell whether a piece will feel bold or delicate once it’s actually worn — especially when you’re trying to figure out if a bracelet will feel heavy before buying online.

 Collection of beaded and chain bracelets and necklaces in display boxes